-CENTRE OF EXCELLENCE FOR SCIENCE OF IMPLEMENTATION AND SCALE-UP (CoESISU) Established in 2016, the main objective of the CoE-SISU is to timely generate and embed knowledge related to healthcare practice.
+CENTRE OF EXCELLENCE FOR SCIENCE OF IMPLEMENTATION AND SCALE-UP (CoE-SISU) Established in 2016, the main objective of the CoE-SISU is to timely generate and embed knowledge related to healthcare practice.
 The Centre aims to bridge gaps to allow successful scaling up and implementation of interventions by focusing on testing different methodologies, generating evidence-based interventions and innovations, and translating them into standard protocols for policy-makers in Bangladesh.
 Research conducted at the Centre reviews potential evidence of successful interventions that can showcase the application of science of implementation for scaling-up.
 Guidelines and policy briefs are produced for policymakers on implementation of various health programmes and scale-up in Bangladesh.
 Advocacy efforts include the development of communication materials to showcase successfully implemented or scaled up programmes.
 Training and short courses are offered under the Centre on implementation research and, monitoring and evaluation to build capacity of development professionals, implementers, researchers and government officials.
-RESEARCH PROJECTS ONGOING IN 2021 (updated till September, 2021) - SYNTHESIS AND TRANSLATION OF RESEARCH AND INNOVATIONS FROM POLIO ERADICATION (STRIPE) PI: Professor Malabika Sarker, Associate Dean and Director, CoE-SISU, BRAC JPGSPH.
-Co-PI: Dr Yameen Mazumder, Project Implementation Specialist, BRAC JPGSPH.
-Focal: Dr Humayra Binte Anwar, Lecturer, BRAC JPGSPH.
-Timeline: April 2018 - December 2022 Objectives:
+RESEARCH PROJECTS ONGOING IN 2022 - SYNTHESIS AND TRANSLATION OF RESEARCH AND INNOVATIONS FROM POLIO ERADICATION (STRIPE) PI: Professor Malabika Sarker, Associate Dean and Director, CoE-SISU, BRAC JPGSPH Co-PI: Dr Yameen Mazumder, Project Implementation Specialist, BRAC JPGSPH Coordinator: Dr Humayra Binte Anwar, Lecturer, BRAC JPGSPH Timeline: April 2018 - December 2022 Objective:

 - Map knowledge content from the Global Polio Eradication Initiative (GPEI); - Package GPEI knowledge assets for a global health course and training materials on implementation science; - Validate GPEI-IS course, MOOC and training materials for the clinic; - Disseminate GPEI-IS knowledge products, courses, IS clinics to different targeted audiences. - Track impact of GPEI-IS knowledge product over time.
-Methodology: Mixed method Donor: Bill and Melinda Gates Foundation Partner: Johns Hopkins Bloomberg School of Public Health.

-A MEDIA EXPERIMENT TO REDUCE INTIMATE PARTNER VIOLENCE IN BANGLADESH PI: Professor Malabika Sarker, Associate Dean, and Director, CoE-SISU, BRAC JPGSPH.
-Co-PI: Atonu Rabbani, Associate Scientist, BRAC JPGSPH.
-Focal: Mushfigur Rahman, Research Associate, BRAC JPGSPH.
-Timeline: June 2019 - May 2021 Objective:
+Methodology: Mixed method Donor: Bill and Melinda Gates Foundation Partners: Johns Hopkins Bloomberg School of Public Health - A MEDIA EXPERIMENT TO REDUCE INTIMATE PARTNER VIOLENCE IN BANGLADESH PI: Professor Malabika Sarker, Associate Dean, and Director, CoE-SISU, BRAC JPGSPH Co-PI: Atonu Rabbani, Associate Scientist, BRAC JPGSPH